authelia/doks/content/en/blog/say-hello-to-the-new-website/index.md

 ---

 We're pleased to have you take a look at our new website.
 It combines both the main landing site and the documentation all in one neat package.
-The website is using a [Hugo] theme called [Doks]
+The website is using a [Hugo] theme called [Doks].

 This does change the development process for documentation slightly compared to what it was previously.
 However most of the changes will make it easier for most documentation contributors.
 This process is documented in the